sensorimotorai/sensorimotorai.github.io/debates.md

 Even in neuroscience, the behaviors we study in the lab often rely on artificially simple rewards.
 Think of a rat pressing a lever for a drop of juice, or a mouse licking a spout for sugar water.
 These paradigms tell us something, but they don't capture the messy richness of natural behavior.

-Which brings us to the deeper question: is reward maximization really "<a href="https://www.sciencedirect.com/science/article/pii/S0004370221000862" target="_blank">enough</a>" to model complex, real-world behaviors?
+Which brings us to the deeper question: *is reward maximization really "<a href="https://www.sciencedirect.com/science/article/pii/S0004370221000862" target="_blank">enough</a>" to model complex, real-world behaviors?*

 Consider a monk sitting in meditation for hours, seeking nothing but inner peace and serenity.
-What scalar environmental reward, exactly, is being maximized?
+What scalar environmental reward, exactly, is being maximized here?
 Or a child obsessively stacking blocks just to knock them down, over and over.
-What objective environmental reward is being dispensed here?
+What objective environmental reward is being dispensed in this case?

-These cases highlight the problem: in complex environments, a single, externally defined reward signal may be ill-defined, insufficient, or even *misleading* as a basis for behavior.
+These cases highlight the problem: in complex environments, a single, externally defined reward signal may be ill-defined, insufficient, or even *misleading* as the basis of behavior.

 ### (3) Not all active learning is reinforcement learning: a tale of Tolman's rats

 Finally, let's revisit a classic experiment that showed not all active learning can be reduced to reinforcement learning.

 In the early 20th century, *behaviorism* was dominant.
 Behaviorists weren't interested in the brain (since they couldn't measure it anyway).
 Instead, they studied only what was observable: stimuli in, behavior out.
 The brain was treated as a black box that mapped inputs (stimuli) to outputs (behavior).
 A famous example is Pavlov's dog: you ring a bell (input stimulus), the dog salivates (output behavior).

 But some rebels, like Edward Tolman at UC Berkeley, weren't convinced.
-They argued that animals go beyond just stimulus-response reflexes, and build internal representations of the world that enables intelligent behavior.
+They argued that animals go beyond just stimulus-response reflexes, and build internal representations of the world that enable intelligent behavior.
 Tolman's maze experiments offered compelling early evidence for this view.

 #### (3.1) Experiment setup